Learn More: Travel Declaration

 OBTAIN THE BULGARIA TRAVEL DECLARATION

-STo obtain the Bulgaria Travel Declaration, you will need to fill out the application form and provide information about yourself, your trip, and your medical condition.
-It is mandatory that you present a negative result from the COVID-19 PCR test taken 72 hours before your arrival at the airport.
+To obtain the Bulgaria Travel Declaration, you will need to fill out the application form and provide information about yourself, your trip, and your medical condition.
+Unless you are fully vaccinated and have a vaccine certificate, it is mandatory that you present a negative result from the COVID-19 PCR test taken 72 hours before your arrival at the airport.

 Check out our application page to fill out the Bulgaria Travel Declaration.